cybellereaper/WizPets/README.md

 The compiled artifact will appear under `build/libs/`.

-## Kotlin Scripting & Animations
+## Lua Scripting & Animations

-WizPets loads Kotlin script files from `plugins/WizPets/scripts` on startup.
-Each `.kts` file can register:
+WizPets loads Lua script files from `plugins/WizPets/scripts` on startup.
+Each `.lua` file can register:

-- `petBehavior("name") { ... }` blocks that describe summon/tick/attack/dismiss logic with full access to the `PetScriptContext` helpers (`playSequence`, `playRaycast`, `playAreaEffect`, `healOwner`, etc.).
+- `petBehavior("name", { ... })` tables that describe summon/tick/attack/dismiss logic with full access to the `PetScriptContext` helpers (`playSequence`, `playRaycast`, `playAreaEffect`, `healOwner`, etc.).
-- `particleSequence`, `raycastAnimation`, and `areaEffect` builders that define reusable particle timelines, beam-style raycasts, and layered area pulses.
+- `particleSequence`, `raycastAnimation`, and `areaEffect` configuration tables that define reusable particle timelines, beam-style raycasts, and layered area pulses.

 Edit or drop new scripts into that folder, then run `/wizpet script reload` in game to hot-reload behaviors and particle definitions without restarting the server.
-A default `default.kts` script is shipped as a reference implementation.
+A default `default.lua` script is shipped as a reference implementation.

 ## License